tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

 to do the typing.
 This provides easy insight into which variables are built into the objects by defining them at the top.

-An example of some great defines from the `locate <../command/locate.html>`_ command:
+An example of some better defines from the source for the `locate <../command/locate.html>`_ command:

 .. code-block:: c